Oops and Daisies

 Start Where You Are journal

 Personal development is key to fostering self love, and in turn confidence.
 Even if you just read five minutes a day!
-Some of my favorite books have helped me see that I am worth it, and that getting in the right mindset (and yes that very much includes self confidence) can make a world of difference.
+Some of my favorite books have helped me see that I am worthy, and getting in the right mindset (and yes that very much includes self confidence) can make a world of difference.

 Self-Development and Mindset Books